 If a term, subject, or warning is repeated throughout the communication, the language should be consistent and not change throughout the document.

 If including Q&A’s be succinct but answer the commonly asked questions in plain language.

+The company should provide accessibility of its online and written material to all interested parties, including those with disabilities such as blindness or low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity and combinations of these.
+The company should provide access to translation services as needed for policyholders for whom English is not a first language.

 Identification